 "Xpress Install" will automatically scan your system and then list all of the drivers that are recommended to install.
 You can click the Xpress Install button and "Xpress Install" will install all of the selected drivers.
 Or click the arrow one icon to individually install the drivers you need.

 Please visit GIGABYTE's website for more software information.

-Please visit GIGABYTE's website for details on configuring the audio software.
+Please visit GIGABYTE's website for more troubleshooting information.

 Regulatory Statements

 Regulatory Notices